19hours/sg-statutes/Acts/Trustees Act.md

 (2) In favour of such purchaser, any appointment of a new trustee depending on that statement and any vesting declaration, express or implied, consequent on the appointment, shall be valid.

-[42
+[Trustees Ordinance 1955 Ed., s.
+39]

 ### Retirement of trustee without a new appointment

-40\.—(1) Where a trustee is desirous of being discharged from the trust, and after his discharge there will be either a trust corporation or at least 2 individuals to act as trustees to perform the trust, then, if such trustee by deed declares that he is desirous of being discharged from the trust, and if his co-trustees and such other person, if any, as is empowered to appoint trustees, by deed consent to the discharge of the trustee, and to the vesting in the co-trustees alone of the trust property, the trustee desirous of being discharged shall be deemed to have retired from the trust, and shall, by the deed, be discharged therefrom under this Act, without any new trustee being appointed in his place.
+40\.—(1) Where a trustee is desirous of being discharged from the trust, and after his discharge there will be either a trust corporation or at least 2 individuals to act as trustees to perform the trust, then —

+(a) if such trustee by deed declares that he is desirous of being discharged from the trust; and

+(b) if his co-trustees and such other person, if any, as is empowered to appoint trustees, by deed consent to the discharge of the trustee, and to the vesting in the co-trustees alone of the trust property,

+the trustee desirous of being discharged shall be deemed to have retired from the trust, and shall, by the deed, be discharged therefrom under this Act, without any new trustee being appointed in his place.

 (2) Any assurance or thing requisite for vesting the trust property in the continuing trustees alone shall be executed or done.

-[43
+[Trustees Ordinance 1955 Ed., s.
+40]

 ### Vesting of trust property in new or continuing trustees